quantmind/dynts/docs/source/provider/loader.rst

 ===========================
 Data Loader
 ===========================
+A data loader object coordinates which data provider to use and provides hooks for pre-processing, post-processing and storing data on your database if required.

-The default data loader is :class:`dynts.TimeSerieLoader`.
+The default data loader is :class:`dynts.data.TimeSerieLoader`.
 To select a different one, simply pass it to the :func:`dynts.evaluate` functions::